pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 }
 ```

-Now, add this final block to `pulumi-challenge/index.ts` and run `pulumi up`.
+Now, add this final block to `pulumi-challenge/index.ts`.
+Modify the code to use YOUR NAME, EMAIL, POSTAL ADDRESS & SIZE and run `pulumi up`.
 Enjoy your SWAG!

 ```typescript
 import { Swag } from "./swag-provider";